 The front of this race was STACKED.
-I knew the lead pack was going to go out fast, but what I was not expecting was that it’d be 8-9 people deep and that they’d click off the first mile in 6:00-6:15 pace.
+I knew the lead pack was going to go out fast, but what I was not expecting was that it’d be 8-9 people deep and that they’d click off the first mile in 6:00-6:15 pace fast.
 Teammate Jason Reed and I ran just behind the lead pack in 10th and 11th and clicked off the first mile in 6:30, which was definitely not part of the “start conservatively plan”.
-Teammate Kristina was really kicking butt early leading the women’s race not far behind us.
+Teammate Kristina was really kicking butt early, leading the women’s race not far behind us.
 Jason and I let the lead group go a bit and ran together for the next mile at a bit more sustainable of a pace, including the first small climb.
-Once we hit the downhill on Proctor Trail, I had some muscle memory from my training run kind of kick in, so I picked up the pace a bit to something that still felt really comfortable.
+Once we hit the downhill on Proctor Trail, I had some muscle memory from my training run kind of kick in, so I picked up the pace a bit to something that still felt really comfortable to me, but not for Jason, so I went ahead.
 It was great to see a friendly face in teammate Crispin at the first water-only aid station on Redwood Rd about 2.5 miles in.
 I checked my 20oz handheld water bottle— I still had more than half the bottle, so I greeted Crispin and kept going.

 Once we hit the climb on Brandon Trail, that muscle memory really kicked in and I started a stretch of a good 16 miles pretty much running solo besides passing some of the hikers who had started an hour earlier and one of the lead pack who had started to slow down quite a bit around mile 10.
 I tried to make eye contact with and give a big smile to every hiker as I passed.
 I grabbed a Gu at the 2nd aid station, but didn’t really stay.
 I heard cheering and shouts of “first woman!” and I smiled knowing Kristina was probably going to have a really good day.
 I briefly thought about slowing down to tackle the next climb with her, but I had found a bit of a grove running solo, so I just kept going.
 I LOVE the new section out on Brandon and I just felt like I was cruising— I tried to keep it really smooth since I knew the next big climb was coming.
 I didn’t look at my watch almost at all during this section and just ran based on feel, but great to see that I was running a steady 7:04, 7:11, 7:12, 7:23 (with a small climb).
 When we hit the last part of the climb on Brandon Trail, I started passing more hikers and could see the first runner up ahead on the hill, which turned out to be Patrick Hammond.
 I leaned into the climb— nose to toes as Coach Roche says, and started making up some time on him.
 I passed Patrick around mile 10 and tried to make eye contact and tell him “Great Job!”, but we were both pretty out of breath from the climb.
 I pulled into the Bort Meadow Aid Station for 25 seconds at the Bort Meadow aid station to grab a few potato chips, refill my water bottle, and grab another Gu.
 As I left, I could see Patrick not far behind as I started the climb up Macdonald Trail.
 I loved seeing the pink and occasional black flamingos along this part of the route— wish I had taken a photo!